All Episodes

 And my friends, I'm here to tell you that we cannot even compete with the Democrats when it comes to scaring people.

-It is their stock and trade.
+It is their stock in trade.

 It is in their how-to manual to acquire power.

-They frighten their own voters and as many people in this country as often as they can and they ratchet it down.
+They frighten their own voters and as many people in this country as often as they can.

-They double down, they triple down on it.
+They triple down on it.

 Irrationally so.

-If you have a millennial child, you probably are familiar with their almost paranoid concern with the concept of sustainability.
+If you have a millennial child, you probably are familiar with their almost Paranoid concern with the concept of sustainability.

 And their need or their paranoia of sustainability derives from what they've been told about global warming.